 KPI #11: Revenue from Organic Search

-Revenue from organic search measures the total income generated from visitors who arrive at your site through organic search results.
+Revenue from organic search measures the income generated from homeowners who find your site through unpaid search results.

 What It Measures